telerik/winforms-docs/diagram/items-manipulation/diagram-selection.md

 __RadDiagram__ gives you the ability to select __RadDiagramItems__ in code behind,
-        interactively or by invoking __RadDiagramCommand__.
+        interactively or by invoking [RadDiagramCommand]({%slug diagram-features-commands%}).

-The following tutorial will show you how select items, work with different selection modes and set up selection commands and events.
+The following tutorial will show you how to select items, work with different selection modes and set up selection commands and events.

 ## Selection modes